-King County Metro, with Redmond’s assistance, formed a Stakeholder Working Group of nearly 20 volunteers to offer guidance on defining local needs and deriving a set of potential transportation solutions.
-Volunteers represent residents and businesses from different neighborhoods and will participate in four meetings in 2019.
-A Community Survey was conducted in May 2019 to identify mobility needs.
-A second Community Survey is underway to explore solutions to meet those needs.
-The survey is open until December 8.
+In January 2019, King County Metro, with Redmond’s assistance, formed a Stakeholder Working Group (SWG) of nearly 20 volunteers to offer guidance on defining local needs and deriving a set of potential transportation solutions.
+Volunteers, representing residents and businesses from different neighborhoods, participated in four meetings in 2019.

 Additional details and project news can be found on Metro’s Community Connections website.